wormhole-foundation/xdapp-book/src/dapps/3_xdataxassets.md

 ---

 Later in this document, we'll delve deeper into how Wormhole implements this [xData layer](../wormhole/3_coreLayerContracts.md) (also referred to as the 'Core' layer of Wormhole), but for now let's talk about how xData can be used to create xDapps.

----

-## Branded Terms

-In some instances, Wormhole uses general terms for decentralized, cross-chain elements as branded verbiage.
-In most cases, the definition of the general term does not greatly differ from Wormhole definition, though Wormhole's definitions may be more narrow than general interpretations.

-**xData** - Wormhole defines xData as "data that exists in a layer outside of Layer 1 blockchains, which is accessible by all chains."
-The Wormhole definition of xData presents it as a branded element of xChain.

-**xAssets** - Wormhole defines xAssets as a "chain-and-path agnostic token that exists on a layer outside the blockchain ecosystem, which can be used to conduct transactions on any blockchain."
-The Wormhole definition of xAssets presents itself as an element of xChain.